From real world foley effects to abstract, futuristic audio.

-With 24 years of experience outside any single genre – from working with studio legends like George Martin or producing chart remixes for Kylie Minogue, to music supervising hip hop films and delivering killer ad campaigns for the likes of Adidas – you can trust me to deliver.
+With 25 years of experience outside any single genre, from working with studio legends like George Martin or producing chart remixes for Kylie Minogue, to music supervising hip hop documentary films and delivering killer ad campaigns for big brands like Adidas, you can trust me to deliver.

 It’s almost 20 years since Greg Belson and I created The HighTower Set so it seemed like a good time to re-evaluate some of that material.